tudelft3d/IFC_BuildingEnvExtractor/README.md

 ## Output file structure

 The output files are CityJSON format compliant but might follow a different structure than is usually encountered.
 Every object that represents a building is split up in 2 building parts: The "Outer Shell" and the "Inner Shell".
 The "Outer Shell" follows the regular structure that is often seen in established city scale models.
 It is populated with the different exterior LoD shells.
 The "Inner Shell" is, depending on the process settings and input file quality, split further over storeys, apartments and rooms.
+If LoD4 is converted the objects will be placed under the "Complex" sub-group.

 Below the structure of the file can be seen.